roadtocode4u/cpp-programming/lecture-14/lecture14.md

 } <- body end

 ```
-## Write a Program to Find the Perimeter of a Rectangle
+## Write a program to find the perimeter of a rectangle

 **💻 Example 2 :**
 ```cpp